Joint Base Langley-Eustis, Virginia PFAS Contamination

 Site investigation phase two identified PFAS transport pathways between both source areas: a former fire station (FTL-FFS) and a former firefighting training area (FTL-11), and the drinking water supply wells.

-Groundwater exposure pathways for off-post receptors are incomplete based on the non-detect sample results from United States Geological Survey (USGS) monitoring wells USGS-4 and – 7, located across the Missouri River from the Weston Bend and the AOPIs.
+Groundwater exposure pathways for off-post receptors are incomplete based on the non-detect sample results from the United States Geological Survey (USGS) for monitoring wells USGS-4 and – 7, located across the Missouri River from the Weston Bend and the AOPIs.

 Water supply from all the wells with PFAS exceeding 70 ng/L was taken down between December 2016 and January 2017.
 From January 2018 to April 2022, the base received drinking water from the Leavenworth Waterworks (the local municipal water).